Experience Magic Firsthand By Planning a Disney Cruise Vacation

 Both Dream and Fantasy share a lot of the same amenities that are not offered on the Magic or Wonder ships.
 While all the ships’ staterooms are of the utmost quality and comfort, the inside rooms on the Dream and Fantasy have a fun magic porthole feature, which has real-time ocean views using projections and video imagery.

-Aside from slightly better rooms, one of the most popular amenities is their Aquaduck slide, which is a two person water slide like the one on the Magic, except it drops four decks, has a lazy river, and lights up at night.
+Aside from slightly better rooms, one of the most popular amenities is their Aquaduck slide, which is a 2-person water slide like the one on the Magic, except it drops four decks, has a lazy river, and lights up at night.

 Both ships have “Star Wars” themed activities like the Star Wars: Millennium Falcon and Star Wars Day at Sea as well as the Nemo’s Reef and Satellite Falls pool areas.
 Like the Magic and Wonder, the Dream and Fantasy also have their own exclusive dining, shopping and nightlife options on board.